srihan93/srihan93/README.md

 - 👋 Hi, I’m Mohan Raj Raja
-- 👀 I’m interested in coding and giving soul to the code by making it working piece and represent to the world
+- 👀 I’m interested in coding and giving soul to the code by making it as a working piece and represent to the world
 - 🌱 I’m currently learning Node JS, Python with ML techniques
 - 💞️ By profession, I'm working as a dot net developers (.Net core and Azure)
 - 📫 How to reach me, srihan93@gmail.com